Rosario Central: Kit manufacturers and jersey sponsors

-Starting in 2022, all the clothing line is provided by Umbro.
+Starting in 2025, all the clothing line is provided by Le Coq Sportif.

 Stadium

 Rosario Central plays in the Gigante de Arroyito stadium, located in the confluence of Avellaneda Boulevard and Génova Avenue, in the Lisandro de la Torre neighborhood (popularly known as Arroyito), in north-east Rosario.
-It has an official capacity of 41,654.
+It has an official capacity of 46,955 spectators.

 The stadium was one of the venues chosen for the 1978 FIFA World Cup.
 In that tournament, all three-second-round games of the Argentine squad were played in the Gigante.
 Local hero Kempes enjoyed the support of the fans and went on to become the top scorer of the tournament.
+Besides, the Gigante de Arroyito was one of the venues for the 1987 Copa América, hosted by Argentina.

 Nicknames

 Central's common nickname is canallas ("rabble", "scoundrels", which is a rather mild insult in Argentina) because it is said that the club refused to play a charity match for a leprosy clinic in the 1920s; rival side Newell's acquired the leprosos (lepers) nickname when it did play in that event.

 Another version states that in 1928 the Central supporters burned down some canvas near the Club Belgrano stadium (which Central had a strong rivalry).
 When the Belgrano supporters saw that, they started to shout to them: "You're scoundrels!
 Scoundrels!".

-In a January 2007 press conference presenting the new jersey, Rosario native Roberto Fontanarrosa revised the definition and spelling of Central's nickname.
-The new spelling he gave was canaya, because according to him, people from the city of Rosario do not use the Spanish word canalla for any other reason than referring to the club.
+In January 2007, Roberto Fontanarrosa a Rosario native and a devout fan of the club, created a logo that revised the definition and spelling of Central's nickname.
+The new spelling he gave was canaya, because according to him, people from the city of Rosario use and pronounce the word with a "y" for the sole purpose of referring to the club fans.

 Central is also known as La Academia (like the fellow Argentine team Racing Club) due to the number of players that become professional from the youth teams; but also to the number of consecutive titles that the club won in the Rosario's League (at an amateur level), in comparison to what Racing Club did in the Buenos Aires' League.

 Supporters

 Rosario Central's supporters are considered one of the most significant of Argentina.

-The Newspaper Olé was published last January 5, 2008 by a recent study realized by the English magazine UK Football.
+The Newspaper Olé was published last 5 January 2008 by a recent study realized by the English magazine UK Football.
 The same one, published that a ranking with the 50 most vibrant supporters of the world.
 The results were the following ones: as first, Milan represents the supporters of the AC, then that of Real Madrid, and third that of the Galatasaray of Turkey.
 Between the Argentinians that of Rosario Central turns out to be like first in the position 14, second that of River Plate in the position 20, third turn out to be the supporters of Boca Juniors in 23, and fourth that of Racing Club in the place number 48.